-Bear joined the Big Pack in the Sky in June of 2022.
+Bear joined the Big Pack in the Sky on June 28th, 2022.

 He passed at the age of 9 years old due to a severe injury/blood loss.

 Bear was born in June of 2013, and came to Wild Spirit in April 2018.
-Bear’s story is a very controversial one with many different versions, depending on who is telling the story.
+His story is a very controversial one with many different versions, depending on who is telling the story.
 The one thing we know for certain is that Bear was bred in captivity to make money for his owner.
 He was born at a working animal fur farm/petting zoo, where the owner charged visitors different fees to interact with a large variety of wild animals.
-A DNA test revealed that her wolves were high-content wolfdogs, which means they tested mostly wolf but had a bit of dog in their history.
+A DNA test revealed that her wolves were high-content wolfdogs, which means they were 85-95% wolf.
 Some of the people who visited the farm gave it good reviews citing kind staff and well-cared for animals, while others gave it completely opposite reviews, citing small cages and horrible conditions.
 The owner faced controversy and court battles for many years.
 She was shut down at one time but re-opened in 2016.

 Fortunately for all involved, the four boys were extremely social and comfortable around people.
 Loading them into our rescue van was much easier than usual.
 The boys had never left their enclosures or been on a leash, so they were simply picked up and tossed over their caretaker’s shoulders!
 The owner was very cooperative, although seemed truly devastated by the loss of her animals.

 Bear was very sweet and very loving.
 He trusted people after they proved themselves to be patient and respectful.
 He had a tendency to introduce himself with his tail tucked, even to greet people he felt comfortable with.